Le Quesnoy

 Le Quesnoy ([lə kenwa]; L' Kénoé) is a commune and small town in the east of the Nord department of northern France.
 It was part of the historical province of French Hainaut.
-It had a keynote industry in shoemaking before the late 1940s, followed by a chemical factory and dairy, giving way to its weekly market, tourism, local commuting to elsewhere such as Valenciennes and local shops.
+It is known for its fortifications, dating from the 16th, 17th and 18th centuries.
+It had a significant shoemaking industry before the late 1940s, followed by a chemical factory and dairy, giving way to its weekly market, tourism, local commuting to elsewhere such as Valenciennes and local shops.

 Le Quesnoy's inhabitants are known as Quercitains.